Di-n-butyl phthalate

 DnBP; formula: C6H4[COO(CH2)3CH3]2 or C16H22O4; CAS Registry Number: 84-74-2

-Dibutyl phthalate is a plasticizer with coagulating properties which is applied for instance in polyacrylate plastics and poly acetate dispersions.
-In combination with other plasticizers it is used as gellant in processing of so-called plastisols.
+Dibutyl phthalate is a plasticizer with coagulating properties which was applied for instance in polyacrylate plastics and poly acetate dispersions.
+In combination with other plasticizers it was used as gellant in processing of so-called plastisols.

 Due to its wide use, DBP is ubiquitous in the environment.
 It is, however, degraded relatively fast.